What Countries Can Felons Travel to? A Comprehensive Guide

 - Theft

 However, there are ways to overcome this inadmissibility.
 One option is to apply for criminal rehabilitation.
 This application does not mean that you will get a guaranteed visa.
 However, if it is approved, then your inadmissibility is permanently removed.
-There is another option is to obtain a Temporary Resident Permit (TRP), only in extreme circumstances.
+Another option is to obtain a Temporary Resident Permit (TRP), only in extreme circumstances.
 It allows temporary entry into Canada.
 The decision to grant entry is made by Canadian immigration officers, who assess each case individually.

-2. Can Felon Enter Mexico
+2. Can Felon Enter Mexico?

 “Mexican law permits Mexican immigration authorities to deny foreigners entry into Mexico if they have been charged with or convicted of a serious crime in Mexico or elsewhere.”